How to prepare a buffer solution?

 Mass spectrometry application: structure elucidation

 Mass spectrometry is used to identify structures of organic compounds.
 The sample to be analysed is vaporised, fed into the ioniser and fragmented by bombarding electrons.
-With knowledge on the relative masses and abundances of isotopes making up the compound or by referencing against the spectra of known substances, the structure of the compound can be determined.
+By using knowledge of the relative masses and abundances of isotopes that make up the compound, or by referencing the spectra of known substances, the structure of the compound can be determined.
 For example,

 Question